OT00190 - The taxation of the UK oil industry: an overview: other developments to the fiscal regime 1975 to 2012

 FA2008 also introduced additional carry back for ring fence CT losses attributable to general decommissioning expenditure (see OT21065).

 FA2009 introduced the field allowance for new qualifying fields which removes an amount of profits from the scope of the supplementary charge.
 This amount depends on the type of qualifying field.
 The scope of the field allowance was extended in 2010 and 2012.

 FA2009 also introduced an exemption from tax for chargeable gains arising on ring fence assets where the disposal proceeds are reinvested in other ring fence assets.

-The taxation provisions for the UK Oil Industry were consolidation in the Corporation Tax Acts of 2009 & 2010 alongside general corporation tax provisions.
-The acts are:
+- The taxation provisions for the UK Oil Industry were consolidated in the Corporation Tax Acts of 2009 & 2010 alongside general corporation tax provisions (see OT00500).

 You can obtain copies of these acts on the Government Legislation website along with full tables of destinations and origins this can be found at www.legislation.gov.uk.

-The legislation affecting Petroleum Revenue Tax is not changed by the consolidation acts.
+The legislation affecting Petroleum Revenue Tax was not changed by the consolidation acts.

-The legislation affecting Capital Allowances and Capital Gains is not consolidated in these acts.
+The legislation affecting Capital Allowances and Capital Gains was not included in the consoldation acts.

-You can find a table showing manual page numbers, the new legislation reference and the old legislative reference at OT00500.
-The table is not intended to be a complete map but should be sufficient to guide you to the right part of the consolidation act covering oil & gas related legislation.
+You can find a table showing manual page numbers, the new consolidated legislation reference and the old legislative reference at OT00500.